FAQs

 Students normally take three subjects at A level which are most relevant for the degree course they want to study.
 Students aiming for the most popular universities or courses generally need to take a fourth subject at AS (Advanced Subsidiary) level: we can give you individual advice about this.

-What is the difference between AS and A level?
+What is the difference between AS & A level?

 A level papers are of a higher academic standard than AS.
 In A level examinations, questions will be set on topics covered at AS but to greater depth and of a more challenging nature, alongside questions on advanced topics not featured at all in the AS.
 For entry into the more competitive degree courses such as Law, Medicine, Dentistry and Pharmacy, it is generally advisable to take four AS levels and then go on to take the A level in three subjects.